 Annual Community Breakfast hosted by Muncie Community and Ball State University to commemorate and celebrate the life and contributions of Martin Luther King, Jr.

-The Annual Unity March follows the MLK Breakfast and begins at the Multicultural Center on the corner of McKinley Avenue and North Street.
-The march heads north on McKinley Avenue to the Shafer Bell Tower and returns south on McKinley Avenue to the Multicultural Center.
+The march will begin at the Multicultural Center on the corner of McKinley Avenue and North Street, head north on McKinley Avenue to the Shafer Bell Tower and return south on McKinley Avenue to the Multicultural Center.

 Spectrum presents a free, theatrical performance of coming out stories.
-Stories will address humorous, challenging, heartbreaking, and real experiences many folks in the Queer Community face.
+Stories will address humorous, challenging, heartbreaking, and real experiences many folx in the Queer Community face.
+All Welcome!

-Tunnel of Oppression, Student Center Ballroom, 6:00 p.m.
+Tunnel of Oppression, Student Center Third Floor, 6:00 p.m.

 Friday Night Film Works, Pruis Hall, 9:00 p.m.